OlegBadunenko/OlegBadunenko.github.io/README.md

 ## Education

-Ph.D. in Economics, European University Viadrina, Germany, M.A. in Economics, Kyiv School of Economics, Ukraine, B.A. in Economics, Kyiv-Mohyla Academy, Ukraine.
+Ph.D. in Economics, European University Viadrina, Germany

+M.A. in Economics, Kyiv School of Economics, Ukraine

+B.A. in Economics, Kyiv-Mohyla Academy, Ukraine